-In this worksheet, we have two tables.
+In this worksheet we have two tables.
 In the first table, we have order data.
-You can see we've got a date, customer id, product, and total.
+You can see that we've got a date, customer id, product, and total.

-In a second sheet, we have customer data.
+In a second sheet we have customer data.
 We've got first and last name, street, city, state and so on.
-And, because the id is in the first column, we can use VLOOKUP to extract all the data in this table to the right of the id.
+And because the id is in the first column, we can use VLOOKUP to extract all of the data in this table to the right of the id.

 To start off, I'm going to do two things to make our VLOOKUP formulas a little easier to enter and read.

 First, I'll create a named range for the customer data.
-I'll use this name inside VLOOKUP in a just moment.
-Second, back in the order data, I'll number the empty columns, starting with 2 in column F.
+I'll use this name inside VLOOKUP in just moment.
+Second, back in the order data, I'll number the empty columns starting with "2" in column F.

 Now, notice that the order of these columns is exactly the same in both sheets.
 You'll see how this works in just a minute.

 The column number comes from row 3 above.
-Here, I need to lock the row number, so that it won't change as we copy down the table.
+Here, I need to lock the row number so that it won't change as we copy the formula down the table.

 And there we have it.
 We've joined customer data with order data.

-Now, the column numbers above could be calculated with a more complicated formula.
-But one nice benefit to keeping the numbers exposed on the worksheet, is that I can easily reorder the columns if I want to.
+Now the column numbers above could be calculated with a more complicated formula.
+But one nice benefit to keeping these numbers exposed on the worksheet is that I can easily reorder the columns if I want to.
 For example, I can reorder last and first names simply by swapping the column numbers.

 VLOOKUP is an Excel function to look up data in a table organized vertically.
 VLOOKUP supports approximate and exact matching, and wildcards (* ?) for partial matches.
 Lookup values must appear in the first...